-In the first of our Meet the Expert series, we speak to Peter Goodwin, our Head of Technical, to find out more about how he got into testing, his role at James Heal and his thoughts on the industry.
+In the first of our Meet the Expert series, we speak to Peter Goodwin, our Technical Specialist, to find out more about how he got into testing, his role at James Heal and his thoughts on the industry.

 Peter, how did you first get involved with Textile Testing?